Documentation Index

 Vision Models

-LFM2-VL vision-language models use the same ChatML-like format with additional support for images.
+LFM2-VL models follow the same chat template with additional support for images.
 When formatted, images are represented with a sentinel token (<image>), which is automatically replaced with image tokens by the processor.

 When creating conversations for vision models, use a structured format with content as a list containing image and text entries: